0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/application_security/dependency_scanning/troubleshooting_dependency_scanning.md

 ## Setting build constraints when scanning Go projects

-Dependency scanning runs within a `linux/amd64` container.
+Dependency scanning runs in a `linux/amd64` container.
 As a result, the build list generated for a Go project contains dependencies that are compatible with this environment.
 If your deployment environment is not `linux/amd64`, the final list of dependencies might contain additional incompatible modules.
 The dependency list might also omit modules that are only compatible with your deployment environment.
 To prevent